Take a moment to imagine your dream retirement.

 Let’s start by defining early retirement.

 UK retirees can currently draw the State Pension from when they’re 66.
 That will go up to 67 in April 2028.
 So your early retirement age can be in your early 60s.
 But most people see it as beginning when you reach 55 and can start drawing on your personal or workplace pension savings.
-That’s going up too, to 57 plus in April 2028.
+That’s going up too, to 57 in April 2028.

 Taking early retirement doesn’t have to mean stopping work entirely.
 Many people move into more flexible, part-time roles or switch to volunteering.
 That can help you avoid the less attractive parts of working life, like long commutes or stressful workplaces, while still enjoying its benefits.